bxparks/AceWire/README.md

 Notice that the classes in this library do *not* inherit from a common interface with virtual functions.
-This saves several hundred bytes of flash memory on 8-bit AVR processors by avoiding the dynamic dispatch, and often allows the compiler to optimize away the overhead of calling the methods in this library so that the function call is made directly to the underlying implementation.
+This saves several hundred bytes of flash memory on 8-bit AVR processors by avoiding the dynamic dispatch.
+Often the compiler is able to optimize away the overhead of calling the methods in this library so that the function call is made directly to the underlying implementation.
 The reduction of flash memory consumption is especially large for classes that use the digitalWriteFast libraries which use compile-time constants for pin numbers.
 The disadvantage is that this library is harder to use because these classes require the downstream classes to be implemented using C++ templates.

 <a name="TwoWireInterface"></a>
 ### TwoWireInterface